MicrosoftDocs/biztalk-docs/biztalk/core/peoplesoft-enterprise-adapter.md

 [Architecture](../core/architecture-of-biztalk-adapter-for-peoplesoft-enterprise.md) describes the interface methods, and validation with this adapter.

 ## Security
-[Security in BizTalk Adapter for PeopleSoft Enterprise](../core/security-in-biztalk-adapter-for-peoplesoft-enterprise.md) involves using Enterprise Single Sign-on (SSO) within BizTalk Serer to secure your applications that use this adapter.
+[Security](../core/security-in-biztalk-adapter-for-peoplesoft-enterprise.md) involves using Enterprise Single Sign-on (SSO) within BizTalk Serer to secure your applications that use this adapter.

 ## Create the artifacts
 [Create the application artifacts](../core/developing-applications4.md) shows you how to add the artifacts in BizTalk Administration, and add the schemas to Visual Studio.